seathasky/HousingTweaks/README.md

 ## Usage

-Type `/ht` to open settings
-(OR)
-Click HT in Decor storage panel at top or type /ht outside of housing edit mode.
+Type `/ht` to open settings in chat or click HT in Decor storage panel at top.

 ## Installation
 [Housing Tweaks on CurseForge](https://www.curseforge.com/wow/addons/housing-tweaks)